Micah Caskey

 Micajah Pickett "Micah" Caskey IV (born June 2, 1981) is an American politician.
 He currently serves in the South Carolina House of Representatives, representing the 89th district.
-Caskey was first elected in 2016 defeating Democrat Peggy Butler and Constitution Party candidate Robert Lampley, winning over 62% of the vote.
-Prior to working in the South Carolina legislature, Caskey worked as the Assistant Solicitor for the 11th Circuit (2014–2016), and also served in the United States Marine Corps (2003–2013), where he would achieve the rank of captain.
+Caskey was first elected in 2016 and continues to serve the constituents of District 89.
+Prior to working in the South Carolina legislature, Caskey worked as the Assistant Solicitor (state prosecutor) for the 11th Circuit (2014–2016), and also served in the United States Marine Corps (2003–2013), earning the rank of captain.